mmm111mmm/RockLobster/README.md

 Run 'ant' to get all the dependencies (all 4.2MB of them...) from maven via Apache Ivy (which you also need to have installed).

-Then just run the program as normal Java file, and it will create HTML pages for the markdown files on my blog.
+Then you can run it as a normal Java program in eclipse.

+It takes two arguments, your git repository and the output directory, i.e

+    "git@github.com:denevell/BlogPosts.git" "outputDir/"

+You also need to specify a singepages.template and pagination.template template files in your working directory.
+See the examples in this repository.

+Then the HTML output files, single pages and paginated pages, will appear in your output directory.

 TODO
 ====